-Other stressors like a sudden change in environment, such as trenching, removing the grass around the tree, herbicide use, over-fertilization or the failure of your irrigation system can also end in bark shedding.
+Other stressors like a sudden change in environment, such as trenching, removing the grass around the tree, herbicide use, over-fertilization, or the failure of your irrigation system can also end in bark shedding.
 Water a stressed tree well, withholding fertilizer until the tree show signs of improvement.

 Ash Tree Losing Bark from Emerald Ash Borers and Sunburn

 Over-pruning is a common cause of an ash tree bark problem; the removal of branches that once shaded the trunk can lead to sunburn on these previously protected tissues.
-Sunburned bark may peel and fall off the tree in question and emerald ash borers can find their way to these easy to penetrate areas of tissue.
+Sunburned bark may peel and fall off the tree in question and emerald ash borers can find their way to these easy-to-penetrate areas of tissue.

 Once sunburn has occurred, there’s no way to repair it but you can prevent it in the future by being careful to prune out less than a quarter of the living branches of an ash tree during any season.
 Check your damaged tree’s trunk for small holes before dressing the wounded areas with a trunk wrap or painting it with white latex paint mixed with equal parts water.

 If tiny d-shaped holes are peppered in the areas of peeling bark, you have a much more serious problem on your hands.
 This is the telltale sign of the emerald ash borer, a serious pest of ash trees.
-Trees that have been infested a while may have many dying branches and aggressive shoot growth around the base of the tree in addition to the bark peeling and holes in the trunk.
+Trees that have been infested for a while may have many dying branches and aggressive shoot growth around the base of the tree in addition to the bark peeling and holes in the trunk.